Hamilton’s Neighbourhood Leadership Institute is conducting a community scan. We want to learn:

 - Through the Hamilton Community Foundation (HCF), projects may be eligible for a small grant to support implementation in neighbourhoods.

-- As well, the City of Hamilton’s Neighbourhood Action Strategy (NAS) supports the work of the NLI and its participants.
+- The City of Hamilton supports the work of the NLI and its participants.

 The NLI is invested in helping participants and their projects thrive.
-We are committed to continuing to support NLI Alumni in the development of their projects beyond the 10 learning sessions.
+We support NLI Alumni in the development of their projects beyond the 10 learning sessions.

-The NLI also offers additional workshops for NLI Alumni in the fall and winter months, and invites NLI Alumni back as co-facilitators of learning sessions during the resident-focused stream.
+The NLI also offers additional workshops for NLI Alumni in the fall and winter months, and invites NLI Alumni back as co-facilitators of learning sessions.
 Research shows that continuous contact with graduates is also beneficial because it encourages participants to maintain and enhance the networks and relationships they have built, and it motivates alumni to continue being active members of their communities.

 *The NLI is funded in part through the Moffat Family Fund of The Winnipeg Foundation